schmittjoaopedro/spring-boot-sample/README.md

         .httpBasic();
     }

-    @Bean // A provider used to connect in an AD server public AuthenticationProvider activeDirectoryLdapAuthenticationProvider() {
+    @Bean // A provider used to connect to an AD server public AuthenticationProvider activeDirectoryLdapAuthenticationProvider() {
         ActiveDirectoryLdapAuthenticationProvider authenticationProvider = new ActiveDirectoryLdapAuthenticationProvider(DOMAIN, URL, ROOT_DN);
         authenticationProvider.setConvertSubErrorCodesToExceptions(true);